NaveenKaliannan/guide-to-good-software/docker.md

 [Docker port binding](https://betterprogramming.pub/how-does-docker-port-binding-work-b089f23ca4c8) - Docker port and Host port

+Docker file - copy the contents of application into dockerfile.
+The docker file is from image.

 ## How to build a Docker image (template) and run Docker containers (running instance)